luxurypresence/QA_Challenge/README.md

 ## 🎯 UI Automation Test

-Open [website](https://www.pokemon.com/us/) and create test script for the following:
+Open [website](https://www.pokemon.com/us/) and create a test script for the following:

 Scenario 1 - Navigate to the Pokedex and create an account </br>
 Scenario 2 - Create a new scenario that you wish to add </br>

 ## 🎯 API Automation Test

-Task 1 - Create a scenario and check status code </br>
+Task 1 - Create a scenario and check the status code </br>
 Task 2 - Create a scenario and check data results</br>
 Task 3 - Create a new scenario that you wish to add </br>